mitojs/mitojs/packages/vue/README.md

 ```

 ### use log
-you can call `log` in anywhere with mito instance
+you can call `log` function in anywhere with mito instance

 ```js
 MitoInstance.log({